hansmohob/aws-well-architected-labs/content/Cost/300_Labs/300_Cloud_Intelligence_Dashboards_for_Azure/1_solution_design.md

 All resources created by the automated deployment follow a standard naming pattern.
 <to finish>

-### High level data flow
+### High Level Diagram

-The diagram below depicts.
+The diagram below shows you how AWS service interact with each other and how AWS communicates with Azure.
 Arrows indicate the direction of invocation.
 Notice that we haven't included Cloudwatch and KMS, which are used throughout the solution.

 ![Images/cidazure-midlevel.png](/Cost/300_Cloud_Intelligence_Dashboard_for_Azure/Images/cidazure-midlevel.png)